PADI Scuba Diver Course in Kota Kinabalu

 - Fit and in good health.
-You will be required to self certify you are healthy to go diving before you start the course.
-If you will answer YES to any question on the PADI Medical form we will need to see a signed letter from your doctor saying you are healthy to dive.
+You will be required to self-certify that you are healthy to dive before starting the course.
+If you answer YES to any question on the PADI Medical form, we will need to see a signed letter from your doctor saying you are healthy to dive.

-- PADI Scuba Diver Manual, Certification and Log Book
+- PADI eLearning eCode, Certification and Log Book

 - Full Diving Equipment